VAMDC/Standards/doc/source/queryLanguage/vss2.rst

 Superset of VSS1
 ~~~~~~~~~~~~~~~~

 VSS2 is a superset of VAMDC SQL Subset 1 (VSS1).
-It several aspects to VSS1:
+It adds several aspects to VSS1:
 	* ability to specify the set of XSAMS branches to be returned, like Molecules, States, etc.
 	* ability to group restrictables related to different transition's states and different products/reactants of the same reaction.